certtools/intelmq/docs/dev/guide.rst

 parse_line
 ----------

 One line can lead to multiple events, thus `parse_line` can't just return one Event.
 Thus, this function is a generator, which allows to easily return multiple values.
-Use `yield event` for valid Events and `return` in case of a void result (not parseable line, invalid data etc.).
+Use `yield event` for valid Events and `return` in case of a void result (not parsable line, invalid data etc.).

 Tests
 =====